Writing good changelogs seems to be one of those things that many of us talk about doing talk about wanting to see, but often don’t do it.

 Everything should be made as simple as possible, but no simpler.

-It’s one of those phrases that becomes used so much that we begin to say them without regard to what’s it’s saying.
+It’s one of those phrases that become used so much that we begin to say them without regard to what’s it’s saying.

 Is it silly to treat something as minuté as changelogs with this amount of care?
 To some, maybe.
 But I think if you care about the end-to-end of experience of your product regardless of how small it may be, then it shouldn’t be ignored.

 If you’ve got a computer, tablet, or phone then you’ve no doubt seen an update message that reads something like this:

 - “Bug fixes and performance improvements”

 Okay, that’s fine, I guess.
 But how generic can you get?
 If no software is perfect, then it’s always going to have bugs.
 And if a new version is released, then isn’t it expected some bugs will be fixed?

 And if bugs exist, is it possible that those same bugs could be impacting performance?
 Sure, so then by fixing bugs, are performance improvements inherently being made?

 Granted, these don’t always go hand-in-hand, but sometimes they do.
 Regardless, just stating this with each release doesn’t help anyone.

 - What can I expect when I use this app the next time it starts?